UAlberta-NLP/KinshipAutoLex/Codes For Method/README.md

 This folder contains the implementation of the method described in the paper and a file to evaluate the results.

 # goolge_trans_method_cleaned.py
-The file "goolge_trans_method_cleaned.py" contains the implementation of the method.
+The file "goolge_trans_method_cleaned.py" contains the implementation of the method, in which the used translator is Google Translate.

+Google Translate is accessed through the "googletrans" Python library with a version number "3.1.0a0"

 This file takes 3 arguments.

 -l takes a string input that indicates the target language of this run